muellerk22/sig-containers/wg-container-cost-allocation/README.md

 ### product

-Product label organizes spend to align on the "products" a firm has and help organize application and service that support the product.
+Product label organizes spend to align on the "products" a firm customer consume.
+This label helps organize applications and services that support the product.
 <table>
 <tr>
 <td>Context</td>